vukbgit/simplex/README.md

         * the Simplex __Authentication__ middleware that:
             * fires conditionally if an "authentication" parameter is found inside the current route definition
             * if fired checks whether the user is currently authenticated, otherwise redirects to a configured url
-        * the __Request Handler__ (no, not the __dispatcher__ from above, there is a bit of naming confusion in this field...), which is responsible for the processing of the current route, invokes the __Route Handler__ (a local class) specified into the route definition which must inherit from one of the Simplex\Controller abstract classes
+        * the __Request Handler__ (no, not the __Dispatcher__ from above, there is a bit of naming confusion in this field...), which is responsible for the processing of the current route, invokes the __Route Handler__ (a local class) specified into the route definition which must inherit from one of the Simplex\Controller abstract classes
         * the __Route Handler__:
             * stores all of the request parameters and the response object into class properties
             * calls a method named after the "action" route parameter